Majorana edge modes in isolated wires: Anomalous correlators

 In Fig. \ref{fig:anomolous}, we plot the anomalous correlation matrix $P^{jk}_{e/o} = \langle N+2 | c^\dagger_j c^\dagger_k | N\rangle$ for even/odd $N$.
 It has a structure similar to $M^{jk}_{e/o}$, except it is antisymmetric due to Fermi exchange statistics.
 Notably, off-diagonal correlators are large, consistent with the no-teleportation argument (see main text).
 This is made clearer by Fig. \ref{fig:M_P_diff}, where we plot $\Delta M^{jk}$ and $\Delta P^{jk}$, which isolate the off-diagonal structure.
 We note here that there is a gauge freedom associated with these anomalous correlation matrices due to the lack of $U(1)$ symmetry.
 In particular, since they are real, the sign can be chosen arbitrarily to make short-range correlations independent of the parity.

-Using the anomalous correlators, we can numerically verify the normalization conditions Eqs. \ref{eq:DM} and \ref{eq:DM2}.
+Using the anomalous correlators, we can numerically verify the normalization conditions Eqs.
+6 and 7.
 They evaluate to $2.38$ and $-0.03$, respectively.
-These deviations from the expected values are not surprising, given the non-negligible difference in filling fraction between $N=8$ and $N=10$, as well as finite system size and DMRG truncation effects.
+These deviations from the expected values are not surprising, given the non-negligible difference in filling fraction between $N=8$ and $N=10$, as well as finite system size effects.

-\subsection{MZM overlap energy}
+\section{MZM overlap energy}

-The apparent smoothness of the discrete second derivative of $E_0(N)$ in Fig. \ref{fig:E_gap2} suggests that $E_0(N)$ itself is a smooth function of $N$.
+The apparent smoothness of the discrete second derivative of $E_0(N)$ in Fig. 1 in the main text suggests that $E_0(N)$ itself is a smooth function of $N$.
 However, a more careful analysis reveals that $E_0(N)$ is in fact not smooth.
 There are tiny oscillations with the parity of $N$, which may be anticipated given that for finite $L$, the MZM overlap is finite, albeit small, and the occupation number of the MZM alternates between even and odd $N$.
 To isolate the parity-sensitive component of $E_0(N)$, we write

-where the functions $F$ and $G$ are smooth functions of their arguments, with $|G| \ll |F|$, as revealed by numerics in Fig. \ref{fig:E_gap2}.
+where the functions $F$ and $G$ are smooth functions of their arguments, with $|G| \ll |F|$, as revealed by numerics in Fig. 1 (main text).
 The smooth part can be decomposed into Fourier harmonics, each with a characteristic wave number.
 Taking a discrete derivative of $F$ amounts to multiplication of each mode by its characteristic frequency, effectively suppressing its contribution.
 In contrast, the effect of each successive discrete derivative on the second term is to amplify it by a factor of 2, yielding

 for even derivatives.
 The second discrete derivative,